PavlidisLab/sc-annotation-pipeline/README.md

     --study_names studies.txt
 ```

-### Run with pre‑downloaded MEX files
+#### Run with pre‑downloaded MEX files

-If you already have MEX files, you can pass a space‑separated list of **paths** to the parent directories:
+If you already have MEX files, you can pass a space‑separated list of **paths** to the parent directories.
+Make sure to place the list in quotes:

 ```
 nextflow run sc-annotate.nf -profile conda -params-file params.mm.json \
-    --study_paths /data/gemma/experiment1 /data/gemma/experiment2
+    --study_paths "/data/gemma/experiment1 /data/gemma/experiment2"
 ```

 Or pass a text file containing one path per line: